-In-person trainings usually require a lot more financial and human resources.
-That is why companies try to get the most out of them, with the amount of content being almost too much.
+In-person training usually requires a lot more financial and human resources.
+That is why companies try to get the most out of them, with the content being almost too much.

-As a result, instead of being inspired and prepared to tackle new challenges, employees leave those trainings exhausted and confused.
+As a result, employees leave those training exhausted and confused instead of being inspired and prepared to tackle new challenges.

-Webinar trainings are less of a commitment, so they are much easier to organize and make regular.
+Webinar training is less of a commitment, so they are much easier to organize and make regular.

 This way, presenters can make digestible bite-size presentations over a couple of months instead of trying to cram everything into a one-day event.

 As a result, webinar participants learn in a structured and efficient manner that is more beneficial to everyone in the long term.